 A Student Permit Card with the Official Receipt shall be released to the applicant.
 You must write your name and affix your signature to the appropriate Release Form.
 In most cases, the issuance date of the LTO student license will also be stamped on the release form.

-How much is the LTO student permit in 2023?
+How much is the LTO student permit?

 - P317 Application Fee for New LTO Student Permit